Lacrymology/states/redis/doc/metrics.rst

 process.commands_processed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Total number of commands processed by the :doc:`/redis/doc/index`
+Total number of commands processed by the :doc:`index`
 server.

 process.connections_received
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Total number of connections accepted by the :doc:`/redis/doc/index` server.
+Total number of connections accepted by the :doc:`index` server.

 process.uptime
 ~~~~~~~~~~~~~~

-Number of seconds since :doc:`/redis/doc/index` server start in
+Number of seconds since :doc:`index` server start in
 seconds.

 pubsub.channels